-HoRse Feed & Supplements for Tying Up
+HoRse Feed & Supplements to Support Tying Up

-What is Tying Up?
+What is tying up?

 Tying up, or exertional rhabdomyolysis (ER), is an exercise-induced syndrome of muscle pain and cramping.
 Classic signs of ER include muscle pain and stiffness, excessive sweating, and reluctance to move.
 Researchers have uncovered several different causes for ER, including nutrition, over-exertion and genetics.

 Sugar stored in the muscle is known as glycogen.
 Normally, glycogen is broken down by an enzyme known as amylase and used as energy for performance.
-Horses with EPSM cannot break down the glycogen due to an abnormality making it resistant to breakdown by amylase.
-This results in the buildup of muscle glycogen and causes the horse to tie up.
+Horses with EPSM cannot metabolize glycogen normally.
+The muscle therefore can’t use glycogen for energy, and glycogen stores build up abnormally.
 Symptoms include those associated with ER, but may include exercise intolerance, muscle stiffness, back pain, shifting lameness, muscle atrophy, and a camped-out stance.

 Dietary Goals for EPSM or RER horses